ttorelli7/InstaPy/DOCUMENTATION.md

 ```python
 session.set_delimit_commenting(enabled=True, comments_mandatory_words=['cat', 'dog'])
 ```
-> This will only comment on posts that contain either cat or dog in the post description or first comment.
+> This will only comment on posts that contain **either** cat or dog in the post description or first comment.
+> You can also require sets of words.
+See the [Commenting](#commenting) section for detains on how to do that

 ### Interactions based on the number of followers and/or following a user has